intel/QAT_Engine/README.md

     git clone https://github.com/openssl/openssl.git

-It is recommended to checkout and build against the OpenSSL\* 1.1.0 git tag specified in the release notes.
+It is recommended to checkout and build against the OpenSSL\* 1.1.1 git tag specified in the release notes.
-Older versions of OpenSSL\* are not supported.
+Versions of OpenSSL\* before OpenSSL\* 1.1.0 are not supported.

 Due to the nature of the Intel&reg; QAT OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.

-Note: The OpenSSL\* 1.1.0 baseline builds as a shared library by default now so there is no longer any need to specify the `shared` option when running `./config`.
+Note: The OpenSSL\* 1.1.0 and 1.1.1 baselines build as a shared library by default now so there is no longer any need to specify the `shared` option when running `./config`.

 Note: It is not recommended to install the accelerated version of OpenSSL\* as your default system library.
 If you do, you may find that acceleration is used